ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the science of going viral—explained satirically
+   - Exploring why virality feels random (but isn't)
    - Finding the satirical angle
    - Making it relatable and timeless